zeeshannisar/Generative-Models-Papers-with-Implementation-in-Keras/README.md

-# Generative Models Papers with Implementation in Keras
+# Generative Model Papers with Implementation in Keras
 This repository contains a list of proposed Generative Adversarial Networks implementation in Keras.
 All of these implementations are inspired from https://github.com/eriklindernoren/Keras-GAN.
 THe notebooks are a bit simplified version of the real code and can directly be tested at Google Colab.